Pubfred/Zeon_hex/README.md

 ZEON Core integration/staging repository
 =====================================

-ZEON is a brand new digital currency building up a global Community to be united against scam-attempts.
-We will offer Swap-Solutions for Communitys which has been scammed.
-Also we will Support Charity Organisations and - who knows - eventually you all onedays can pay in big Online Shops with our United Coin (UC).
-The Community stands at first place, so there will be a Government System where each holder can vote for actual Projects.
-It is NOT intented to be a HIGH ROI Coin, we will offer support for scammed Peoples as a long-Term Subject.
-You may ask why we have such a huge Premine?!
-To offer swaps for scammed coins we need a lot of Coins and also there will be a fee during the Lifetime of the Project so that we can offer the swaps (with a specific ratio).
+ZEON  is a brand new digital currency that combines all the positive aspects of successful digital currencies, while taking into account their flaws and weak points.
+The project brings tangible benefits not only to the digital world but also to the real one.

 The ZEON Code was forked from [XDNA Project](https://xdna.io/).

 More information soon at [zeonnetwork.org](http://www.zeonnetwork.org).

 If you like our Idea, feel free to contact us and work with us.
-For Discussions we use Discord: [Click here to follow invite Link](https://discord.gg/CcMaHNh).

 ### Coin Specs